woojoo666/arcana-notes/notes9.md

 * so the ancestry graph doesn't have feedback, `output` is defined in terms of `or`, which is already defined
 * none of the earlier examples of feedback had ancestry feedback either
-* eg the units example
+* eg the units example (// TODO: FIND REFERENCED SECTION)

 		distance:
 			km: m*1000